mochji/crescent/README.md

 ### this is in development!!!

-this is heavily inspired from lua (which is why its called crescent), and will be similar to lua in both the syntax and c api with stuff i believe can be improved (and isnt absolutely painful to read the surce code)
+this is heavily inspired from lua (which is why its called crescent), and will be similar to lua in both the syntax and c api with stuff i believe can be improved (and isnt absolutely painful to read the source code)

 this is mostly a hyperfixation

+i cant really get more done until i implement a garbage collector, why?
+STRINGS.
+I HATE STRIGNS

 #### done